^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In modern urology, one of the most popular is the operation of bergman.
+In modern urology, one of the most popular is the Bergman operation.
 It has its own specifics, indications and contraindications.
-Consider the essence of this procedure in more detail.
+Let's consider the essence of this procedure in more detail.

 Indications for the procedure

 The procedure has its own indications for behavior.
-So, the procedure is performed with dropsy, or hydrocele of the testicle.
-Dropsy is a common disease characteristic of men.
-[1]The incidence rate of men with a diagnosis of hydro or spermatocele is 100 per 100,000 men.
-The frequency of treatment is 17 per 100,000 men.
-[2]
+Thus, the procedure is carried out for dropsy, or hydrocele of the testicle.
+Dropsy is a common disease, typical for men. [ 1 ] The incidence of men diagnosed with hydrocele or spermatocele is 100 per 100,000 men.
+The frequency of treatment is 17 per 100,000 men. [ 2 ]

-With this disease, an abnormal accumulation of peritoneal fluid in the vaginal membrane of the scrotum occurs.
-[3]The disease can be congenital, or acquired.
-As a rule, the acquired form of the disease manifests itself already in adulthood.
-Most often, the pathology manifests itself as a result of trauma to the testicle, as a result of the development of a tumor or an inflammatory process.
-[4]If you do not pay attention to this pathology in a timely manner, and do not take the necessary measures, an inflammatory process develops, which can subsequently develop into a tumor disease.
-Spermatocele is a complication of dropsy, which is also considered as an indication for surgery.
+This disease is characterized by abnormal accumulation of peritoneal fluid in the vaginal membrane of the scrotum. [ 3 ] The disease can be congenital or acquired.
+As a rule, the acquired form of the disease manifests itself in adulthood.
+Most often, the pathology manifests itself as a result of injury to the testicle, as a result of the development of a tumor or an inflammatory process.
+If this pathology is not paid attention to in a timely manner and the necessary measures are not taken, an inflammatory process develops, which can subsequently develop into a tumor disease.
+Spermatocele is a complication of dropsy, which is also considered an indication for surgery.

-The main symptoms of dropsy are considered as the main indications for the operation: hyperthermia (fever), discomfort in the perineum, which is especially aggravated by walking, running, and sudden movements.
-If the skin of the scrotum is very tight, pain is felt in the scrotum, back surgery is also performed.
-The indication is rupture of the testicle wall, which leads to severe pain.
-Also, an indication for surgery is a symptom of fluctuations in the testicles, the essence of which is that when you click on the testicles, the pressure evenly diverges in all directions.
+The main indications for surgery are the main symptoms of hydrocele: hyperthermia (increased body temperature), discomfort in the perineum, which is especially aggravated by walking, running, and sudden movements.
+If the skin of the scrotum is very stretched, pain is felt in the scrotum, and the back is also operated on.
+An indication is a rupture of the testicular wall, which leads to severe pain.
+Another indication for surgery is the symptom of fluctuation in the testicles, the essence of which is that when pressing on the testicles, the pressure is evenly distributed in all directions.

-In modern urology, there are several ways to conduct operations.
-In particular, Bergman surgery is performed under general or local anesthesia.
-The operation allows you to completely cure the disease.
-[5]It avoids impotence.
-There are several varieties of this operation.
-The main task of the operation is the removal of accumulated fluid.
-Also, with the help of the operation, it is possible to prevent the development of complications and eliminate the causes of their occurrence.
-Bergman's operation is based on excision, which is indicated for large tumors, or with a sharp thickening of the testicles.
+In modern urology, there are several ways to perform surgeries.
+In particular, the Bergman operation is performed under general or local anesthesia.
+The operation allows you to completely cure the disease. [ 4 ] It allows you to avoid impotence.
+There are several types of this operation.
+The main goal of the operation is to remove the accumulated fluid.
+Also, with the help of surgery, you can prevent the development of complications, eliminate the causes of their occurrence.
+The Bergman operation is based on excision, which is indicated for large tumors, or with a sharp thickening of the testicular membranes.

 Preparation

-The preparation for Bergman's operation is no different from the standard preparation for any surgical intervention.
-First of all, it is necessary to pass the set of necessary examinations.
-First of all, clinical and biochemical analyzes of blood, urine, and blood coagulation analysis will be required.
-ECG shown, fluorography.
-If necessary, bacteriological studies are carried out, research on infections, including HIV infection, the causative agent of syphilis.
-Be sure to consult specialists, including a cardiologist, allergist or immunologist.
-It is necessary to obtain the conclusion of a pediatrician, or therapist, which will indicate the conclusion about whether the patient can undergo surgery.
+Preparation for the Bergman operation is no different from standard preparation for any surgical intervention.
+First of all, it is necessary to pass a set of necessary examinations.
+First of all, clinical and biochemical blood and urine tests, blood clotting test are required.
+ECG and fluorography are indicated.
+If necessary, bacteriological studies are carried out, studies for infections, including HIV infection, the causative agent of syphilis.
+Consultations with specialists are required, including a cardiologist, allergist or immunologist.
+It is necessary to obtain a conclusion from a pediatrician or therapist, which will indicate whether the patient can undergo surgery.

-When planning general or local anesthesia, it is necessary to consult with an anesthetist, to choose the optimal method of anesthesia.
-An anesthetist needs a complete history: it is necessary to say about the presence of concomitant diseases, the medications taken, and cases of allergic reactions.
+When planning general or local anesthesia, it is necessary to consult with an anesthesiologist and choose the best method of anesthesia.
+The anesthesiologist definitely needs a full anamnesis: it is necessary to mention the presence of concomitant diseases, medications taken, and cases of allergic reactions.

 If the operation is not contraindicated, careful preparation is necessary.
-It begins, as a rule, 2-3 weeks before the planned operation.
-For 2-3 weeks you need to switch to a balanced diet.
-It is important to exclude everything fatty, fried, smoked.
-Marinades, spices, spices, alcohol are strictly contraindicated.
-Anticoagulants and other drugs are canceled.
-On the day of surgery, you can neither eat nor drink.
+It usually begins 2-3 weeks before the planned operation.
+2-3 weeks before, you need to switch to a balanced diet.
+It is important to exclude all fatty, fried, smoked foods.
+Pickles, spices, seasonings, alcohol are strictly contraindicated.
+Anticoagulants and other medications are canceled.
+On the day of the operation, you cannot eat or drink anything.

-Also on the day of surgery, it is necessary to thoroughly wash the genitals.
-In the pubic and groin, hair must be removed.
-If the operation is performed by an adult, he does it at home on his own.
-If the procedure is carried out to the child, all necessary preparatory measures are performed by medical personnel.
+Also on the day of the operation, it is necessary to thoroughly wash the genitals.
+In the pubic and groin area, it is necessary to remove hair.
+If the operation is performed on an adult, he does it at home on his own.
+If the procedure is performed on a child, all necessary preparatory measures are carried out by medical personnel.

-During the operation, anesthesia is required.
-Anesthesia is required, but the method is determined by the doctor.
+Anesthesia is required during the operation.
+Anesthesia is mandatory, but the method of its administration is determined by the doctor.
 Local or general anesthesia is used.
-Much depends on the age, severity of the disease, the characteristics of the patient's psycho-emotional state.
-For older children, general anesthesia is always used.
+Much depends on the age, severity of the disease, and the characteristics of the patient's psycho-emotional state.
+General anesthesia is always used for older children.

 Who to contact?

-The technique of the Bergman operation is similar to the technique of the Wilkenman operation.
-The fundamental difference is that during Bergman's surgery, the membranes are excised, while in other cases, the testicle shell is inverted.
-As a rule, the decision as to which technique is best applied is made by the doctor directly during the operation.
-After performing the incision and gaining access to the testicles, a complete picture of the pathologists is visible, and this makes it possible to make an adequate decision.
-With acquired forms of the disease, the volume of fluid can be extremely diverse.
-In severe cases, a large amount of liquid can accumulate (up to 1.5-2 liters).
-With congenital pathologies, the amount of fluid can vary, depending on the time of day.
-As a rule, in the morning the amount of fluid increases sharply, in the evening - decreases.
+The Bergman operation technique is similar to the Wilkenman operation technique.
+The fundamental difference is that the Bergman operation involves excision of the membranes, while in other cases the testicular membrane is everted.
+As a rule, the decision regarding which technique is best to use is made by the doctor directly during the operation.
+After making an incision and gaining access to the testicles, a complete picture of the pathology is visible, and this makes it possible to make an adequate decision.
+In acquired forms of the disease, the volume of fluid can be extremely varied.
+In severe cases, a large amount of fluid can accumulate (up to 1.5-2 liters).
+In congenital pathologies, the amount of fluid can vary depending on the time of day.
+As a rule, in the morning the amount of fluid increases sharply, and in the evening it decreases.

-During the operation, the surgeon makes an incision on the scrotum 5-6 cm long.
-Then, a layered dissection of the testicle membrane occurs.
+During the operation, the surgeon makes a 5-6 cm long incision on the scrotum.
+Then the testicle membrane is dissected layer by layer.
 Then it is necessary to turn the testicle into the wound, after which the accumulated fluid is pumped out.
-After the complete elimination of fluid, the vaginal membrane is dissected, excision of excess tissue occurs.
-The remains of fabrics are sutured with a catgut.
+After the fluid has been completely removed, the vaginal membrane is dissected, and excess tissue is excised.
+The remaining tissue is sutured with catgut.
 Small stitches are made.
-After this, the testicle returns to its place, the shells and skin are sutured.
-There is a complete resorption of the seams.
-As a rule, sutures dissolve after about 2 weeks.
+After this, the testicle is returned to its place, and the membranes and skin are sutured.
+The stitches are completely absorbed.
+As a rule, the stitches dissolve in about 2 weeks.

 Operation Lord

-Lord's operation is a relatively simple, however, extremely effective procedure aimed at treating dropsy, or testicular hydrocele.
-However, this procedure is possible with dropsy of small size.
-In the process, a bag with serous lubricant is dissected.
-After that, special channels are created through which the elimination of excess fluid occurs.
-[6], The frequency of isolated hydrocele of the spermatic cord as well as epididymal cysts was lower in patients undergoing the Lord's procedure (7.2 versus 15.8%), as well as the percentage of patients reporting postoperative pain for more than 3 days (4.3 versus 15, 8%, p less than 0.05) compared with traditional surgical procedures.
-[7
+The Lord procedure is a relatively simple, yet highly effective procedure for treating testicular hydrocele.
+However, this procedure is only possible for small hydrocele cases.
+The procedure involves cutting the serous sac.
+Channels are then created to allow the excess fluid to drain. [ 5 ] The incidence of isolated spermatic cord hydrocele and epididymal cysts was lower in patients who underwent the Lord procedure (7.2 vs. 15.8%), as was the percentage of patients reporting postoperative pain for more than 3 days (4.3 vs. 15.8%, p < 0.05) compared to traditional surgical procedures. [ 6 ]

 Winkelmann operation

-During the Winkelmann-Bergman operation, the doctor performs an incision of the skin and outer shells of the testicle.
+During the Winkelmann-Bergmann operation, the doctor makes an incision in the skin and outer membranes of the testicle.
 The incision is approximately 5-6 cm.
-After this, a continuous incision is made, continuing up to the inner vaginal membrane.
-Then a puncture of the accumulated fluid is done.
-Inversion of the edges of the wound occurs, then the organs are sutured back.
-As a result, the shell area is sharply reduced, which will contribute to further absorption of the liquid.
-Then it is necessary to apply ice to the scrotum, withstand it for at least 2 hours.
-Various threads can be superimposed, including absorbable and non-absorbable.
-When using non-absorbable threads, the seams must be removed after about 12-14 hours.
-[8]
+After this, a continuous incision is made, continuing all the way to the inner vaginal membrane.
+Then a puncture of the accumulated fluid is made.
+The edges of the wound are everted, then the organs are sutured from behind.
+As a result, the area of the membrane is sharply reduced, which will facilitate further absorption of fluid.
+Then it is necessary to apply ice to the scrotum, keep it for at least 2 hours.
+Various threads can be applied, including absorbable and non-absorbable.
+When using non-absorbable threads, the stitches must be removed after approximately 12-14 hours. [ 7 ]

 Contraindications to the procedure

 There are no specific contraindications to the operation.
-All of them are standard, do not differ from contraindications in any surgical intervention.
-For example, Bergman’s operation, like any other surgical intervention, is strictly contraindicated in case of various serious pathologies of the kidneys, liver, cardiovascular system, respiratory failure, hypertension, and vascular tone disturbance.
-Also, the procedure is contraindicated in case of intolerance to anesthesia, severe allergic reactions, increased sensitization of the body, with acute inflammatory and infectious pathologies.
-The operation is not performed with exacerbation of chronic diseases, relapses, colds, with severe forms of diabetes mellitus, with bleeding disorders, with hemophilia, while taking anticoagulants.
+They are all standard and do not differ from contraindications to any surgical intervention.
+For example, the Bergman operation, like any other surgical intervention, is strictly contraindicated in various serious pathologies of the kidneys, liver, cardiovascular system, in case of respiratory dysfunction, hypertension, vascular tone disorder.
+The procedure is also contraindicated in case of intolerance to anesthesia, severe allergic reactions, increased sensitization of the body, acute inflammatory and infectious pathologies.
+The operation is not performed in case of exacerbation of chronic diseases, relapses, colds, severe forms of diabetes mellitus, blood clotting disorders, hemophilia, while taking anticoagulants.

 Consequences after the procedure

-After surgery, consequences are rare.
-Almost all patients who underwent this procedure note that after the operation the condition improves significantly, pain and discomfort cease to bother the person.
-In the first few days after surgery
+After the operation, consequences are rarely observed.
+Almost all patients who have undergone this procedure note that after the operation, the condition improves significantly, pain and discomfort cease to bother the person.
+In the first few days after the operation

 Complications after the procedure

-After Bergman's surgery, complications are possible.
-Most often, complications such as inflammatory and infectious processes, pain.
-Perhaps suppuration of the wound, the formation of pus or exudate in the suture area.
-If you do not observe antiseptics and aseptics, an infection, an inflammatory process can develop.
-With reduced immunity, or the attachment of an infection, especially hospital strains of microorganisms, the inflammatory-infectious process can progress to the development of a severe inflammatory process, tissue necrosis, bacteremia, and sepsis.
-Septic processes, or blood poisoning, often result in death.
-A hernia, a discrepancy of sutures in the event that the rehabilitation period is not followed, lift weights, walk a lot in the first days after surgery is also possible.
-With reduced immunity, the development of an inflammatory or infectious process, the temperature may increase, edema, hyperemia, irritation, itching can develop.
+Complications are possible after the Bergman operation.
+The most common complications are inflammatory and infectious processes, pain.
+Wound suppuration, pus or exudate formation in the suture area are possible.
+If antisepsis and asepsis are not observed, an infection or inflammatory process may develop.
+With reduced immunity, or the addition of an infection, especially hospital strains of microorganisms, the inflammatory-infectious process can progress to the development of a severe inflammatory process, tissue necrosis, bacteremia, sepsis.
+Septic processes, or blood poisoning, often end in death.
+A hernia, suture divergence are also possible if the rehabilitation period is not observed, heavy objects are lifted, a lot of walking is done in the first days after the operation.
+With reduced immunity, the development of an inflammatory or infectious process, the temperature may rise, edema, hyperemia, irritation, itching may develop.

 Care after the procedure

 After the operation, special postoperative care is required.
-Firstly, you need to understand that on the day of the operation, a person does not eat anything and not pet.
-It takes about 3-4 hours to get out of anesthesia.
-You cannot drink during this time.
-In extreme cases, with severe thirst, you can moisten the lips, the tip of the tongue with clean water.
-You can also collect as much saliva in your mouth as possible and moisten your mouth a little.
+First, you need to understand that on the day of the operation, a person does not eat or drink anything.
+It takes about 3-4 hours to come out of anesthesia.
+During this time, you cannot drink.
+In extreme cases, if you are very thirsty, you can moisten your lips and the tip of your tongue with clean water.
+You can also collect as much saliva as possible in your mouth and moisten your mouth little by little.
 After 3-4 hours, you can start drinking, in small sips.
-The water should be clean, always non-carbonated, without additives, dyes or flavors.
-You can drink a broth of wild rose, then you can add a light decoction of chamomile.
+The water should be clean, necessarily non-carbonated, without additives, dyes and flavors.
+You can drink rosehip broth, then you can add a light chamomile decoction.
 This will start the stomach, which did not function during the procedure.
-After 4-5 hours, you can start to eat.
-The diet should be postoperative (table number 0).
+After 4-5 hours, you can start eating.
+The diet should be postoperative (table No. 0).
 It is better to start with low-fat broth (chicken, turkey).
-Includes mashed soups, mashed cereals, mashed soup, mashed potatoes.
-By evening, you can light steam cutlets, a piece of boiled meat or fish.
-About 2-3 days after surgery, you need to adhere to a diet.
-Food should be light, sparing.
-Only boiled, steamed or stewed foods should be consumed.
+Includes strained soups, strained porridges, cream soup, mashed potatoes.
+In the evening, you can have light steamed cutlets, a piece of boiled meat or fish.
+For about 2-3 days after the operation, you need to stick to a diet.
+The food should be light, gentle.
+It is necessary to eat only boiled, steamed or stewed dishes.
 Fried, baked dishes are prohibited.
-Smoked meats, spices, seasonings, marinades, fried and greasy products should be excluded for the entire rehabilitation period.
-It is also not recommended to use heavy vegetables, sauces.
+Smoked foods, spices, seasonings, marinades, fried and fatty products should be excluded for the entire rehabilitation period.
+It is also not recommended to eat heavy vegetables and sauces.
 Alcohol is strictly contraindicated.

 As the wound heals, the patient is discharged home.
-At this time, you must strictly follow the doctor’s recommendations.
-The rehabilitation period in each patient is strictly individual and is determined by the characteristics of the course of the disease, the technique of surgery, age, and physiological characteristics of the patient.
-Most patients experience improvement after 3-4 days after surgery.
-For a full recovery of the body, it takes from one to several months.
-However, if you strictly follow all the doctor’s recommendations, you can return to your usual lifestyle in 2-3 weeks.
-In most cases, with the normal course of the rehabilitation period, additional assistance and hospitalization are not required.
-Therefore, after 2-3 days the patient can be discharged home.
-It should be borne in mind that in these 2-3 days, antiseptic treatment of the wound, the application of a sterile dressing, permanent dressings may be required.
+At this time, it is necessary to strictly follow the doctor's recommendations.
+The rehabilitation period for each patient is strictly individual and is determined by the characteristics of the course of the disease, the technique of the operation, age, and physiological characteristics of the patient.
+Most patients experience an improvement in their condition within 3-4 days after the operation.
+For a complete recovery of the body, it takes from one to several months.
+However, if you strictly follow all the doctor's recommendations, you can return to your usual way of life in 2-3 weeks.
+In most cases, with a normal course of the rehabilitation period, additional assistance and hospitalization are not required.
+Therefore, after 2-3 days, the patient can be discharged home.
+It should be taken into account that during these 2-3 days, antiseptic treatment of the wound, the application of a sterile bandage, and constant dressings may be required.

 Postoperative period

-After the operation, the postoperative period must be observed.
-During the rehabilitation period, both at home and during the hospital stay, the patient is obliged to strictly take all the medicines prescribed by the doctor, follow all the recommendations, treat the wound, apply and change dressings if necessary.
+After the operation, it is necessary to observe the postoperative period.
+During the rehabilitation period, both at home and during the hospital stay, the patient must strictly take all medications prescribed by the doctor, follow all recommendations, treat the wound, apply and change bandages if necessary.
 It is necessary to wear a special bandage, which will help relieve swelling and inflammation.
-It should also be borne in mind that in the first days after surgery, swelling and pain in the area of the operation may remain.
-This helps with a warmer with ice in the area of the operation.
-Do not wear tight-fitting underwear, tight-fitting or tight underwear.
-Panties should be made of cotton.
-Instead of the usual tight-fitting underwear, you should wear a suspensorium - special supportive clothing that relieves excess tension in the groin area.
-It is necessary to impose drainage.
+It is also necessary to take into account that in the first days after the operation, swelling and pain in the area of the operation may persist.
+A heating pad with ice in the area of the operation helps.
+You should not wear tight-fitting underwear, tight or tight underwear.
+Panties should be made of cotton fabric.
+Instead of regular tight underwear, you need to wear a suspensory - special support clothing that relieves excess tension in the groin area.
+It is necessary to apply drainage.

-Physical activity should be sharply limited for at least a week.
-Intimacy is contraindicated, you should also refuse to drive a car during the rehabilitation period.
-All active sports, long walking, active activities, must also be excluded.
-For several days you can neither swim nor bathe.
-You can’t visit the sauna, bathhouse.
-After 3-4 days or more, the area of the operation must be treated either with specially prescribed means, or with clean water and a soap solution.
+Physical activity should be severely limited for at least a week.
+Intimate closeness is contraindicated, and driving a car should also be avoided during the rehabilitation period.
+All active sports, long walks, and active activities should also be excluded.
+For several days, neither swimming nor washing should be allowed.
+Visiting a sauna or bathhouse is prohibited.
+After 3-4 days or more, the area of the operation should be treated either with specially prescribed products or with clean water and soap solution.

-If during the postoperative period pain, swelling, discomfort will bother, you should consult a doctor.
-Your doctor may prescribe pain medication.
+If you experience pain, swelling, or discomfort during the postoperative period, you should see a doctor.
+The doctor may prescribe painkillers.
 After 10 days, a follow-up examination by a urologist is required.
 An ultrasound examination is performed.
-In the future, you also need to undergo scheduled inspections.
-In no case should not be supercool.
+In the future, you will also need to undergo routine examinations.
+In no case should you become overcooled.
 Overheating is also not recommended.

 Reviews

-When analyzing reviews, it was found that positive reviews prevail.
+When analyzing the reviews, we found that positive reviews prevail.
 Patients note that the operation significantly alleviates the condition, eliminates pain, discomfort, pressure in the scrotum and testicles.
-Basically, the operation of the bergman is fast, the postoperative period is short.
-Soreness and swelling disappears within 2-3 days after the operation.
+Basically, the Bergman operation is fast, the postoperative period is short.
+Pain and swelling disappear within 2-3 days after the operation.
 Full recovery occurs in 2-3 weeks.
-Despite the fact that there are some restrictions after surgery, the postoperative period does not cause severe discomfort.
-As a rule, in a month a man can return to his usual way of life, restore his intimate life.
-Only in some cases complications develop.
-Basically, they develop with improper observance of the rehabilitation period, or with improper execution of the procedure, with the addition of infection.
+Despite the fact that there are some restrictions after the operation, the postoperative period does not cause severe discomfort.
+As a rule, a man can return to his usual way of life and restore his intimate life in a month.
+Only in some cases do complications develop.
+They mainly develop with improper observance of the rehabilitation period, or with improper performance of the procedure, with the addition of an infection.